Nuclear Energy Institute: Advocacy

 One of NEI's main focuses is advocating for policies that would promote beneficial uses of nuclear energy.
 NEI utilizes the National Nuclear Energy Strategy which has four main points that they want to hit when guiding policy: preserve, sustain, innovate, and thrive.
 Preservation aims to keep and preserve the current nuclear power plants that are still in use today.
-Sustain is another point that is used to guide policies.
-Its goal is to sustain the operations of the existing plants through more efficient practices and smarter regulations.
+Sustain aims sustain the operations of the existing plants through more efficient practices and smarter regulations.
 The point of innovation emphasizes creating newer nuclear technologies that will produce greener energy.
 Lastly, thrive touches on the point of saying that it is essential to our country's leadership that we can do well in the global nuclear energy marketplace.

-One of these most important, pressing points is the preservation of nuclear power plants.
-In the next few years, about half of the operating licenses for the US’s nuclear plants will expire However, the NEI is helping provide information and push policy to help increase the amount of Second License Renewals.
+One of these most important pressing points is the preservation of nuclear power plants.
+In the next few years, about half of the operating licenses for the US’s nuclear plants will expire.
+However, the NEI is helping provide information and push policy to help increase the amount of Second License Renewals.
 Second license renewal is where a nuclear power plant can extend its original operating license for up to 20 years.
 This is important because if these plants are forced to close if they do not renew their license, then they will most likely not be replaced with another nuclear power plant.
-They will probably be replaced with a less efficient plant that utilizes fossil fuels.
-This could hurt up to one-quarter of the environmental benefits that these nuclear plants have contributed.
+They will probably be replaced with a plant that utilizes fossil fuels.